 As a Marriage and Family Therapist, I see a lot of people who come in suffering from Seasonal Affective Disorder (SAD).
 SAD is a type of depression that’s related to changes in seasons typically around the winter months.
 SAD can exacerbate the Holiday Blues as you’re already feeling overwhelmed and stressed out due to expectations that come with family get together’s and company Christmas parties.

-This Holiday season will be especially difficult for me as I lost my brother, who at the age of 55 died unexpectedly last April.
+This Holiday season will be especially difficult for me as I lost my brother, who at the age of 55 died unexpectedly a few years ago.
 He being my best friend and confidante a feeling of great loss and despair will now be part of my holiday blues moving forward.
 As many of us remember those who are no longer with us, there is also the loss of marriages and relationships.
 Holidays propel us back into old family conflicts which can resurface each year and deepen old wounds making us feel a range of emotions.

 Rather than become consumed with sad feelings and depression here are some ways you can lighten your expectations and ease the holiday blues.